pforret/jekyll.forret.com/_posts/2020/2020-07-04-best-way-to-upscale-low-resolution-photos.md

 ![](https://blog.forret.com/wp-content/uploads/2020/07/Screenshot-2020-07-04-at-21.39.17-copy.png)

 Gigapixel AI also does noise removal and smoothing.
 Sometimes the default settings are a bit too much.
-Look at her skin, it&#8217;s too smooth.
+Look at her skin, it's too smooth.
 The details in the sleeve, on the other hand, seem correct.

 ## Using LetsEnhance.io